Updated May 26, 2023

 Mysql delete joins with left join:

 The left join clause is used to select all rows from the left table, even if they have or don’t have matching in the right table.
-Delete left join table is used to delete rows from the left table that do not have matching records in the right table.
+The delete left join table is used to delete rows from the left table that do not have matching records in the right table.

-Below is the syntax to of deleting rows with a left join that does not have matching rows in another table:
+Below is the syntax for deleting rows with a left join that does not have matching rows in another table:

 Delete table1 from table1 LEFT JOIN table2 ON table1.col_name=table2.column2 where table2.col_name is NULL;

-Output: of the above query is an empty set as expected.
+Output: As expected, the above query returns an empty set as the result.

 Example to Implement

-We will create 2 table customer and contact and insert values into it to explain delete left join:
+We will create two tables, customer and contact, and insert values into them to explain delete left join:

 select * from contact;